Itinerary for Costa Rica Packrafting

 Day 5 – Jungle trek around the Upper Pacuare

 Today we’ll arrive at the Upper Pacuare.
-This is a 9-mile class V section that’s sometimes paddled by expert kayakers.
-It’s too steep for us and would be dangerous to paddle.
+This is a 9-mile section of class V canyons that we’ll portage around.

 We roll up the packrafts and hike on trails through the jungle.
-We’ll spend the whole morning trekking.
+We’ll spend the whole day trekking.